cadia-lvl/POS/README.md

 # POS tagger for Icelandic
 The goal of this project is to create a part-of-speech tagger for Icelandic using the revised fine-grained tagging schema for Icelandic.
-For further information about the schema see [CLARIN-IS](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/40).
+For further information about the schema see [MIM-GOLD on CLARIN-IS](https://repository.clarin.is/repository/xmlui/handle/20.500.12537/40) (the description pdf).

 This work is based on the ABLTagger but with some model modifications and is compatible with PyTorch 1.5.1.